Illumina/Pisces/README.md

 # Similar Software at Illumina

-Strelka is available for matched tumor/normal variant calling, and is part of the TUNE workflow seconadary analysis workflow. http://www.ncbi.nlm.nih.gov/pubmed/22581179
+Strelka is available for matched tumor/normal variant calling, and is part of the TUNE workflow secondary analysis workflow. http://www.ncbi.nlm.nih.gov/pubmed/22581179

 # System requirements